dmarciano/RandomStringGenerator/README.md

 may return data from a database or different data depending on the state of the application.
 In order to use this kind of FCB, several things must be done:
 - Create a unique name that will be used to associate the function.
 It is recommended that this is a short string and can only be letters.
 - Include the FCB in the pattern using this name
-- Call the **AssignFunction** method of the generator instance and pass in this unique name as well as the delegate for the function.
+- Call the **AddFunction** method of the generator instance and pass in this unique name as well as the delegate for the function.

 For example, if the function being used was getting data from a database, it can be called **DB**.
 This name is included in the FCB in the same way that the date/time and GUID functions were used, **{DB}**.
-Finally, it is necessary to call the **AssignFunction** method of the generator instance with this name and the function **AssignFunction("DB", GetDataFromDatabase)**.
+Finally, it is necessary to call the **AddFunction** method of the generator instance with this name and the function **AddFunction("DB", GetDataFromDatabase)**.

 The FCBs are evaluated using a lazy methodology.
 That is, the **GetDataFromDatabase** method in the example above is not called during tokenization and is only called when the random string is actually generated.
 Because of this, using a function, like the date/time function, will use a data/time when the string is actually generated instead of when the pattern was originally loaded and parsed.
 It is possible though to force